geowrgetudor/basicdocker/README.md

 ## Installation

-Clone or download this repository
+Clone or download this repository in your project's root folder

 ```bash
 git clone git@github.com:zippos/basicdocker.git